 I watched six police cruisers surround this poor guy for a traffic violation.
 I counted at least a dozen police officers and their Police Cruisers at a charity walkathon ─ directing traffic.

-I guess my point would be, what a misuse of public money, time, and resources if that’s what they do.
+My point would be, what a misuse of public money, time, and resources if that’s what they do.
 And all those departments cry poor every year; they need more money, more officers on the road.
 Then they add a couple of armored personnel carriers to their arsenal, at the cost of half a million dollars apiece, just to sit in a garage 99% of the time.
 But — for what other reason would they need these war machines?.

 The police departments cry money poor, they’re understaffed, over budget, and they need MORE.